cockpit-project/cockpit-project.github.io/running.md

     endif
   %}{% endfor %}

-However, we __strongly__ encurage you to use the latest version of your browser for security reasons.
+However, we __strongly__ encourage you to use the latest version of your browser for security reasons.

 ## Installation & Setup